Justin-OwiStudent/harry-potter-SEO/README.md

 ### Prerequisites

-Ensure that you have the latest version of [NPM](https://www.npmjs.com/) installed on your machine.
-The [GitHub Desktop](https://desktop.github.com/) program will also be required.
+Ensure you have the latest version of [Visual Studio Code](https://code.visualstudio.com/) installed on your machine, you will also require the latest version of [GitHub Desktop](https://desktop.github.com/)

 ### How to install